Outdoor Fan Blades

 An open area will allow that moving air to cover as large an area as possible, but will also allow it to dissipate.
 For example, a canopy or gazebo that’s open on all sizes will likely need a larger fan than the same sized area closed on two or more sides.
 A good general rule to determine how many outdoor fans to use in an open area is that you want to create some air movement where most people will be most of the time.

-Since there are no walls or ceilings in open areas, you will need to use a free standing fan such as a pedestal or standing fan, a floor fan, or even a table fan sitting on a wall or ledge.
+Since there are no walls or ceilings in completely open areas, you will need to use a free-standing fan such as a pedestal or standing fan, a floor fan, or even a table fan sitting on a wall or ledge.

-Especially with floor fans, the air flow originates low to the ground, meaning people moving around in front of it can more easily block the air flow than if it originated from a higher level.
-You can lower the chances of that is you use an oscillating fan, or several fans set up around the area to "bathe" it with moving air.
+Especially with floor fans, the air flow originates low to the ground, meaning people moving in front of it can more easily block the airflow.
+You can lower the chances of that if you use an oscillating fan, or several fans set up around the area to “bathe” it with moving air.

 Three is generally the most efficient number of fan blades for outdoor cooling.
-Four to six blades are usually used because the extra 1 to 3 blades makes for a quieter fan.
-More blades than six is almost always less efficient, but it can be more decorative.
-Fewer than three blades doesn't take advantage of a motor's power and moves less air.
+Four to six blades are usually used because the extra 1 to 3 blades make for a quieter fan.
+More blades than six is almost always less efficient, but it can be more decorative – especially important for ceiling fans.
+Fewer than three blades don’t take advantage of a motor’s power and move less air.
 Choose a three-blade outdoor fan when noise level is not as important but cost and efficiency are crucial.

 Some fans have just the tips of their blades tilted.
-This doesn't "even out" the air flow the way tilting the entire blade does, but it can affect a wider area of air flow than fans with straight blades.
-In short, it enlarges the area a fan can affect.
+This doesn’t “even out” the air flow the way tilting the entire blade does, but it can enlarge the area a fan affects.
 This is often seen in standing fans.